Continuing Competence and our Competence Statement

 On 11 March 2015, the SRA Board approved the publication of a competence statement for solicitors.
 Made up of three parts (a statement of solicitor competence, the threshold standard and a statement of legal knowledge), the competence statement defines the standards expected of solicitors at the point of qualification and the steps they need to take to maintain these standards.

 The competence statement is an integral part of our new approach to continuing competence.
-For a solicitor, meeting the competences set out in the competence statement forms an integral part of the requirement to provide a proper standard of service in accordance with Principle 5 of the SRA Principles (2011).
+For a solicitor, meeting the competences set out in the competence statement forms an integral part of the requirement to provide a proper standard of service.

 For more information read the competence statement.